andresfelipe328/CPSC_471_FTPProject/README.md

    ```

 ## How to Use:
-- Client is prompted to do by three following commands:
+- During the connection, Client is prompted to do by three following commands:
   ```
     1. get <filename.txt> // Downloads a file from server.
 Have a ws between get and file.
     2. put <filename.txt> // Uploads a file to server.
 Have a ws between put and file